Daniel O'Connell: Church and state

 O'Connell's personal principles reflected the influences of the Enlightenment and of radical and democratic thinkers some of whom he had encountered in London and in masonic lodges.
 He was greatly influenced by William Godwin's Enquiry Concerning Political Justice (public opinion the root of all power, civil liberty and equality the bedrock of social stability), and was, for a period, converted to Deism by his reading of Thomas Paine's The Age of Reason.

-O'Connell from the 1820s has been described as an "English rationalist utilitarian", a "Benthamite".
+By 1809, he had returned to the Church, "becoming thereafter more devout by the year".
+Yet in the 1820s, he was still regarded by some as an "English rationalist utilitarian", a "Benthamite".
 For a time Jeremy Bentham and O'Connell did become personal friends as well as political allies.

-At Westminster O'Connell played a major part in passage of the Reform Act of 1832 and in the abolition of Slavery (1833) (a cause in which he continued to campaign).
+At Westminster O'Connell played a major part in the passage of the Reform Act 1832 and in the Slavery Abolition Act 1833 (an international cause in which he continued to campaign).
+He spoke in defence of the Tolpuddle Martyrs, censured flogging in the army and opposed the death penalty for all but murder.
 He welcomed the revolutions of 1830 in Belgium and France, and advocated "a complete severance of the Church from the State".
-Such liberalism made all the more intolerable to O'Connell the charge that as "Papists" he and his co-religionists could not be trusted with the defence of constitutional liberties.
+Such liberalism (as "thorough", William Ewart Gladstone suggested, as that of an English liberal with "no Ireland to think of") made all the more intolerable to O'Connell the charge that as "Papists" he and his co-religionists could not be trusted with the defence of constitutional liberties.

 O'Connell protested that, while "sincerely Catholic", he did not "receive" his politics "from Rome".
+At the same time, he insisted on the political independence of the Church.
 In 1808 "friends of emancipation", Henry Grattan among them, proposed that fears of Popery might be allayed if the Crown were accorded the same right exercised by continental monarchs, a veto on the confirmation of Catholic bishops.
 Even when, in 1814, the Curia itself (then in a silent alliance with Britain against Napoleon) proposed that bishops be "personally acceptable to the king", O'Connell was unyielding in his opposition.
-Refusing any instruction from Rome as to "the manner of their emancipation", O'Connell declared that Irish Catholics should be content to "remain for ever without emancipation" rather than allow the king and his ministers "to interfere" with the Pope's appointment of their senior clergy.
+Refusing any instruction from Rome as to "the manner of their emancipation", O'Connell declared that Irish Catholics should be content to "remain forever without emancipation" rather than allow the king and his ministers "to interfere" with the Pope's appointment of their senior clergy.